Skip to content

 album review

-Biscuits & Morsels Blog | Album Review
+Biscuits & Morsels

 There is a specific kind of anxiety that comes with hearing a beat produced by Body Bag Ben.
 It’s the sonic equivalent of walking down a dimly lit alleyway where the steam rising from the manholes looks like ghosts.

 You know something is coming, and you know it’s going to be heavy.
 With this curated masterpiece, Brown Body Bags, Ben isn't just producing an album; he’s presiding over a lyrical wake.
-At Biscuits & Morsels, we’ve been tracking the body bags to the coroners office, and Ben has officially weaponized the transit.
+At Biscuits & Morsels, we’ve been tracking the body bags to the coroner's office, and Ben has officially weaponized the transit.
 This project is a masterclass in cinematic grime, a 1%er's guide to how atmosphere can transform a verse into a crime scene.

-Body Bag's Architecture is a Sound Horror Movie
+Architecture is a Sound Horror Movie

 Body Bag Ben has spent the last few years becoming the Undertaker of the Hip Hop Producers Guild.
 His production style on Brown Body Bags is a clinic in minimalist menace.
 He understands that for a lyricist to truly shine, the beat needs to breathe, but it needs to breathe heavy.

-The percussion with Ben’s drums don't just "thump"; they crack like a dry bone.
-There is a crispness to the snares on this project that demands the weight we talk about, music this heavy requires a helmet or some shit.
+The percussion with Ben’s drums doesn't just "thump"; they crack like a dry bone.
+There is a crispness to the snares on this project that demands the weight we talk about; music this heavy requires a helmet or some shit.
 The loops are eerie, soulful, and draped in a Sin City noir aesthetic.
 It’s the kind of production that makes you look over your shoulder, even if you’re just sitting in your living room with your headphones on.

 Lyrical Forensics